Vector35/community-plugins/README.md

  - `pluginmetadataversion` - The current version is the integer `2`
  - `name` - Good names do not use "Binary Ninja" or "Binja" neither do they use the words "plugin" or "extension".
 So instead of "Binja 6502 Architecture Plugin" simply use "6502 Architecture"
  - `author` - Your name, handle, or company name.
  - `api` - A list of supported architectures.
-Though we support `python2` and `python3` we highly recommend plugin authors support `python3` as `python2` support will be dropped as some time in the near future.
+Currently only `python3` is supported.
  - `license` - A json object with `name` and `text` keys.
  - `description` - This is a short (<50 character) description of the plugin.
- - `longdescription` - A longer Markdown formatted description of the plugin including hyperlinks and images as needed.
  - `version` - Version string
  - `minimumBinaryNinjaVersion` - An integer _build number_ so instead of `1.1.555` use `555`.
  - `platforms` - A list of strings one for each supported platform.
 Valid platforms are `Darwin`, `Linux`, and `Windows`

 ### Recommended Fields

+ - `longdescription` - A longer Markdown formatted description of the plugin including hyperlinks and images as needed.
+This will be shown in the plugin preview in the plugin manager and images are highly recommended.
+If not specified or if empty, the [README file](https://github.com/Vector35/community-plugins/blob/master/generate_index.py#L104) from your repository will be automatically used instead.
  - `type` - A list of strings of the following types: `core`, `ui`, `architecture`, `binaryview`, and `helper`.
    - `helper` - Plugin that adds some base functionality to Binary Ninja.
 Most plugins will be of this type.
    - `ui` - The plugin extends the UI is some way.